rehypejs/rehype-document/readme.md

 This package is a [unified][] ([rehype][]) plugin to wrap a fragment in a document.
-It’s especially useful when going from a markdown file that represents an article or so and turning it into a complete HTML document.
+It’s especially useful when going from a markdown file that represents an article and turning it into a complete HTML document.

 **unified** is a project that transforms content with abstract syntax trees (ASTs).